halynabondar/meal-sharing/README.md

 It was created as an individual project task for [Hack Your Future](https://github.com/HackYourFuture-CPH) Denmark's curriculum.

-The main functionalities of this website are:
+💡 Key features of the project:

--   Displaying the meals from the database.
+1️⃣ 🍽️ Displaying meals from the database.
--   Searching for a meal.
+2️⃣ 🔍 Searching for a meal.
--   Making a reservation.
+3️⃣ 📅 Making a reservation.
--   Leaving a review for a meal.
+4️⃣ ✍️ Leaving a review for a meal.
--   Sorting meals by different criteria.
+5️⃣ 📈 Sorting meals by different criteria.
--   Filtering meals to find the perfect option.
+6️⃣ 🧹 Filtering meals to find the perfect option.
--   View available meals and see detailed information for each one.
+7️⃣ 🔍 View available meals and see detailed information for each one.
+8️⃣ ✍️ A user-friendly interface that makes booking simple and intuitive.

 ## Technologies Used